 Vision & Mission

-We serve as a catalyst for change, advancing strong public and private partnerships, developing and using new technology, and driving innovation throughout our work.
+We serve as a catalyst for change, advancing strong public and private partnerships, developing and using new technology, and empowering environmental stewardship.

 Connect: Connect people to the natural, cultural, and recreational opportunities of the Chesapeake watershed– including its rivers, tributaries, landscapes, and historic places.
 Implement Captain John Smith Chesapeake National Historic Trail (Chesapeake Trail) and Chesapeake Bay Gateways & Watertrails Network in partnership with the National Park Service.

 Conserve: Work with partners and leverage data-driven strategies to conserve 30% of the Chesapeake Bay watershed’s lands by 2030 and the special places that are important to the diverse array of communities, indigenous tribes, and visitors, and that preserve the Chesapeake watershed for this and future generations.

 Restore: Expedite the Chesapeake watershed restoration effort by leveraging data-driven strategies and partnerships to meet regional habitat and water quality standards and provide their associated community benefits.

 Diversify: Infuse diversity-based policies and practices in our culture that are essential for the success of the Chesapeake Conservancy’s mission.

 Excel: Ensure adequate funding, staff, controls, and proficiencies to remain the key partner for connecting, conserving, and restoring land and water in the Chesapeake watershed, including with the Earl Conservation Center at Quiet Waters Park.